guilhermegules/functional-programming/functional-programming-principles/README.md

 #### Closure

 - Closure is when a function "remembers" its lexical scope, even when the function is executed outside that lexical scope;

+#### Functors

+- Objects that implement a function but are also a container of values;